2020 was a topsy-turvy year in the world of freight – and in the world in general – but there are some things importers can always rely on.

 Of course, importers should prepare all documentation and pay any duties and taxes quickly, but if this is done quickly, domestic transit times are fairly fast and reliable.

 Another way to keep things moving is to ship to main gateways and use expedited trucking.
 This is more expensive, but a smart way to get a product where it needs to be quickly.

 Expert tipBefore dispatching any shipment check that the receiving consignees have storage capacity.

 Another thing to keep in mind is that if you’re sending a full container, the demurrage charges can add up very quickly, and devanning and warehousing goods adds additional costs on top of storage, so make sure delivery carriers are prepared to receive your goods or it could eat into your profits.

 To sum up…

-So, we brought in some experts to help clear up confusion and offer you actionable tips to make this peak season a success.
+Keeping your business on track and running smoothly may seem daunting, so we brought in some experts to help clear up confusion and offer actionable tips for peak season success.

 Special shout out to our logistics providers for their time and insight!

 You can find Aver Logistics, Silver Streak Logistics, and ExFreight on our marketplace platform, delivering freight shipping solutions for importers everywhere.